Camas – Common

 Common Camas is found throughout much of the Pacific Northwest.
 It blooms between late April and June in wet meadows and open prairies.
 Common Camas is a member of the lily family.
 Nez Perce and the Kalapuya Native American tribes used the bulb of this flower as a food source.
 It takes a lot of patience to establish from seed and can take a full three years before it will bloom.
 In the Northwest fall plant this flower for the best results.
 Most Oregon natives need cold weather to initiate germination.

-*Wholesale pricing is available on orders of 3 pounds or more of this seed.
+*Wholesale pricing is available on this seed.
 If interested, please contact us for more information.

 Purchasing Options PriceQuantity